-Payment of principal of premium, if any, and interest on the Notes represented by the Global Notes will be made in Deutsche Marks through the DM Paying Agent to DBC as the registered holders of the DBC Global Note and to Cede & Co., the nominee for DTC, as the registered Holder of the DTC Global Note.
+Payment of principal of premium, if any, and interest on the Notes represented by the Global Notes will be made in Deutsche Marks through the DM Paying Agent to DBC as the registered Holder of the DBC Global Note and in Deutsche Marks and U.S. Dollars through the U.S. Paying Agent to Cede & Co., the nominee for DTC, as the registered Holder of the DTC Global Note.

-Any person holding beneficial interests in the DTC Global Note (a "DTC Note Holder") shall receive payments of principal and interest in respect of the Notes in U.S. dollars, unless such DTC Note Holder elects to receive payment in Deutsche Marks in accordance with the procedures set forth below.
+Any person holding beneficial interests in the DTC Global Note (a "DTC Noteholder") shall receive payments of principal and interest in respect of the Notes in U.S. dollars, unless such DTC Noteholder elects to receive payment in Deutsche Marks in accordance with the procedures set forth below.
 To the extent that the

-DTC Note Holders have not made such election in respect of any payment of principal or interest, the aggregate amount designated for all such DTC Note Holders in respect of such payment (the "DM Conversion Amount") shall be credited to the U.S. Paying Agent's account with the Paying Agent and converted by the U.S. Paying Agent into U.S. dollars and paid by wire transfer of same-day funds to the registered holder of the DTC Global Note for payment through DTC's settlement system to the relevant DTC Participants.
+DTC Noteholders have not made such election in respect of any payment of principal or interest, the aggregate amount designated for all such DTC Noteholders in respect of such payment (the "DM Conversion Amount") shall be credited to the U.S. Paying Agent's account and converted by the U.S. Paying Agent into U.S. dollars and paid by wire transfer of same-day funds to the registered holder of the DTC Global Note for payment through DTC's settlement system to the relevant DTC Participants.
 All costs of any such conversion and wire transfer shall be deducted from such payments.
-Any such conversion shall be based on 's bid quotation, at or prior to 11:00 a.m.
-New York time, on the second New York Business Day (as defined below) preceding the relevant payment date, for the purchase by the U.S. Paying Agent of the DM Conversion Amount of U.S. dollars for settlement on such payment date.
+Any such conversion shall be based on State Street Bank N.A.'s bid quotation, at or prior to 11:00 a.m.
+New York time, on the second Business Day (as defined below) preceding the relevant payment date, for the purchase by the U.S. Paying Agent of the DM Conversion Amount of U.S. dollars for settlement on such payment date.
 If such bid quotation is not available for any reason, the U.S. Paying Agent shall endeavor to obtain a bid quotation from a leading foreign exchange bank in New York City selected by the U.S. Paying Agent for such purpose.
 If no bid quotation from a leading foreign exchange bank is available, payment of the DM Conversion Amount will be made in Deutsche Marks to the account or accounts specified by DTC to the U.S. Paying Agent.

 In addition to acting in its capacity as U.S. Paying Agent, State Street Bank and Trust Company may act as a foreign exchange dealer for purposes of converting Deutsche Marks to U.S. dollars as described in the paragraph above and, when acting as a foreign exchange dealer, it will derive profits from such activities in addition to the fees earned by it for its services as Trustee, Registrar and U.S. Paying Agent.
-Each such conversion will be made on such terms, conditions, and charges not inconsistent with the terms of the Notes as may from time to time establish in accordance with its regular foreign exchange practices, and subject to applicable U.S. law and regulations.
+Each such conversion will be made on such terms, conditions, and charges not inconsistent with the terms of the Notes as State Street Bank and Trust Company may from time to time establish in accordance with its regular foreign exchange practices, and subject to applicable U.S. law and regulations.